Leo-Nduta/GitHubCloneProject/README.md

 This is the description of my repo.
-Working on merge conflict Modification in main branch
+Working on merge conflict.
+Modification in main branch.